stellasdong/cs4775-dengue-project/README.md

 ClustalW and IQ-TREE

-  ClustalW: Download and install from the official site.
+  ClustalW: Download MegaX software and run ClustalW alignment.

   IQ-TREE: Download and install from the official site.
+In order to use iqtree2 command in your command-line, the IQ-Tree bin file must be added to your path.